This article explains how Self Assessment for limited company directors works in FreeAgent.

 If you’re on the company’s payroll, you should use the Employment page to report your wages and any benefits you received from the employment during the tax year.
 If you have more than one paid job, you must fill in an employment section for each job.

-The Tax Adjustments page contains an overview of your tax liability and NICs (National Insurance Contributions) that are due, and allows you to include details of tax adjustments, including applying for a reduction in your payments on account.
+The Tax Adjustments page contains an overview of your tax liability and the National Insurance contributions that you owe.
+You should use this page to record the details of any tax adjustments that you want to make (e.g. applying for a reduction in your payments on account).

 - Self Employment